-To try to answer this question, we really need to get to the root of the problem, and for a lot of people it seems to be the ‘story arc’ of this series, and the multitude of questions that series opener The Impossible Astronaut/Day Of The Moon raised.
+To try to answer this, we really need to get to the root of the problem.
+And for a lot of people it seems to be the ‘story arc’ of this series, and the multitude of questions that series opener The Impossible Astronaut/Day Of The Moon raised.
 Story arcs are fundamentally continuing storylines that unfold over many episodes, a piece at a time, usually.
-They are far more common these days in the world of modern television (in shows such a The X-Files or Lost), but weren’t something that the original run of Doctor Who used very much, apart from to a lesser extent, The Key To Time and Trial Of A Timelord seasons.
+They are far more common these days in the world of modern television (in shows such a The X-Files or Lost), but weren’t something that the original run of Doctor Who used very much, apart from The Key To Time and Trial Of A Timelord seasons.

 I’ve seen people say that they don’t care for story arcs in Doctor Who, and that they’d much rather just have a season of self-contained adventures, that start then finish, and move on to the next standalone story.
 I’m not one of them.
 I love the added layers of mystery, as long as they don’t come at the expense of a good yarn.
 In the old days of being a Doctor Who fan (in the 60s, 70s or 80s), when it’s format was multi-part serials/stories, part of the fun of being a fan (for me) was the speculation and discussion with friends between episodes.
 The format of the show since it returned in 2005 has somewhat precluded that in my view, even with the sprinkling of a few two-parters.